diskoverdata/diskover-docs/source_files/install_ova.md

 ## OVA Installation
 ___

-This section contains instructions to quickly get up and running with Diskover using OVA (Open Virtual Appliance) on VMware.
+This section contains instructions to quickly get up and running with Diskover using an OVA (Open Virtual Appliance) on VMware.

 ### Features
-- Diskover and dependencies already installed.
+- Diskover and built-in dependencies (Elasticsearch, Python, etc.).
 - Diskover is configured to start at boot.
 - Hostname set to `diskover`
 - DHCP enabled